‘The dinner too in its turn was highly admired. He begged to know to which of his fair cousins the

 Jane Austen, Pride and Prejudice, 1813

-Located in the atmospheric Old Kitchen, our tearoom offers a range of delicious lights lunches and a selection of cakes for visitors to enjoy.
+Located in the atmospheric Old Kitchen, our tearoom offers a range of delicious light lunches and a selection of cakes for visitors to enjoy.
 What’s more, access to the Old Kitchen Tearoom is free, so there’s no need to pay for house admission if all you want is to treat yourself to a slice of cake!
-We offer daily specials which include soup, quiches, jacket potatoes & ploughman’s lunch.
-Click below to see our menu, which is subject to seasonal availability.

 The History of the Old Kitchen

 The Old Kitchen, built in 1592, was at the heart of a cluster of spaces where the servants carried out their work, including the Scullery, Wine Cellar, Game Larder, Well House and Pump Room.
 Enjoy several period features whilst taking tea, such as the early Victorian range set into a brick alcove, a late-Georgian dresser, a copper kettle and two coffee grinders attached to a timber post above the work table.
 The bowed table in the picture above dates from the eighteenth-century and has been worn to an uneven surface by centuries of chopping and scrubbing.